History of abortion: Christianity

-Another Old Testament passage that has been used to argue for divine approval of abortion is Numbers 5:11-31, which describes the test of an unfaithful wife.
-If a man is suspicious of his wife's fidelity, he would take her to the high priest.
-The priest would make a substance for the woman to drink made from water and "dust from the tabernacle floor".
-If she had been unfaithful "her abdomen will swell and her womb will miscarry, and she will become a curse."
-If she was innocent the drink had no effect.

 The early Christian work called the Didache (before 100 AD) says: "do not murder a child by abortion or kill a new-born infant."
-Tertullian, a 2nd- and 3rd-century Christian theologian argued that abortion should be performed only in cases in which abnormal positioning of the fetus in the womb would endanger the life of the pregnant woman.
+Tertullian, a 2nd- and 3rd-century Christian theologian, argued that abortion should be performed only in cases in which abnormal positioning of the fetus in the womb would endanger the life of the pregnant woman.
 Saint Augustine, in Enchiridion, makes passing mention of surgical procedures being performed to remove fetuses which have died in utero.

 Saint Augustine believed that abortion of a fetus animatus, a fetus with human limbs and shape, was murder.
 However, his beliefs on earlier-stage abortion were similar to Aristotle's, though he could neither deny nor affirm whether such partially formed fetuses would be resurrected as full people at the time of the Second Coming.